 - ½ teaspoon sea salt

 - In a large bowl, mash the bananas with a fork until very smooth.
-Add the olive oil, cane sugar, brown sugar, milk, vanilla, and lemon juice.
+Add the olive oil, cane sugar, brown sugar, milk, and vanilla.
 Stir until well combined.

-- Using a fine sieve, sift the flour, cinnamon, baking powder, baking soda, and salt into the bowl.
+- Add the flour, cinnamon, baking powder, baking soda, and salt into the bowl.
 Stir until just combined.

 - Gently fold the walnuts and chocolate into the bowl, mixing until evenly distributed.